Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence

-where $\mathbb{S}$ is the interval within the protected range, i.e., from $\du-\dmaxx$ to $\du+\dmaxx$ and $\mathbb{R}-\{\mathbb{S}\}$ indicates from $-\infty$ to $\infty$ except $\mathbb{S}$.
-The term before the integral in \eqref{eq:A1} is a normalization due to the assumption to have the LTE-V2X interferer outside the protected area and the integrand represents the conditioned \ac{PRP} for the possible positions of the interferer.
+where $\mathbb{S}$ is the \textit{protected area}, i.e., from $\du-\dmaxx$ to $\du+\dmaxx$ and $\mathbb{R}-\{\mathbb{S}\}$ indicates from $-\infty$ to $\infty$ except $\mathbb{S}$.
+The term before the integral in \eqref{eq:A1} is a normalization due to the assumption of having the LTE-V2X interferer outside the protected area and the integrating represents the conditioned \ac{PRP} for the possible positions of the interferer.

-Approximating, as stated in Section~\ref{subsec:modelassumptions}, the $\fPER{\SINRu}$ to a threshold curve, the threshold SINR corresponds to a maximum interference value above which the packet is lost, which in turn corresponds to the minimum distance for the interferer $\dImin$.
-Under this approximation, \eqref{eq:A1} can be written as
+Approximating, as indicated in Section~\ref{subsec:modelassumptions}, the $\fPER{\SINRu}$ to a threshold curve, the SINR threshold corresponds to a maximum interference value above which the packet is lost, which in turn corresponds to the minimum distance for the interferer $\dImin$.
+Given this approximation, \eqref{eq:A1} can be written as

 which leads to \eqref{eq:PRRsubseqApproxCF}.